Majramos/awesome/TOPICS.md

 ## end-user-programming

-*   [silverbulletmd/silverbullet](https://github.com/silverbulletmd/silverbullet) - The knowledge tinkerer's notebook
+*   [silverbulletmd/silverbullet](https://github.com/silverbulletmd/silverbullet) - An open source personal productivity platform built on Markdown, turbo charged with the scripting power of Lua

 ## knowledge-management

-*   [silverbulletmd/silverbullet](https://github.com/silverbulletmd/silverbullet) - The knowledge tinkerer's notebook
+*   [silverbulletmd/silverbullet](https://github.com/silverbulletmd/silverbullet) - An open source personal productivity platform built on Markdown, turbo charged with the scripting power of Lua

+## lua

+*   [silverbulletmd/silverbullet](https://github.com/silverbulletmd/silverbullet) - An open source personal productivity platform built on Markdown, turbo charged with the scripting power of Lua

 ## note-taking

-*   [silverbulletmd/silverbullet](https://github.com/silverbulletmd/silverbullet) - The knowledge tinkerer's notebook
+*   [silverbulletmd/silverbullet](https://github.com/silverbulletmd/silverbullet) - An open source personal productivity platform built on Markdown, turbo charged with the scripting power of Lua
 *   [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - Bring projects, wikis, and teams together with AI.
 AppFlowy is the AI collaborative workspace where you achieve more without losing control of your data.
 The leading open source Notion alternative.

 ## personal-knowledge-management

-*   [silverbulletmd/silverbullet](https://github.com/silverbulletmd/silverbullet) - The knowledge tinkerer's notebook
+*   [silverbulletmd/silverbullet](https://github.com/silverbulletmd/silverbullet) - An open source personal productivity platform built on Markdown, turbo charged with the scripting power of Lua

 ## document-management